Australian Toothfish Industry Cites Science, Facts in Response to False ClaimsJune 24, 2022

 Reducing Bycatch and the Incidental Mortality of Birds and SealsOctober 6, 2021

 Toothfish – Precautionary Development of a Deep Water FisheryOctober 5, 2021

 Argentina begins FIP to obtain MSC certification for Patagonian toothfishSeptember 20, 2021

 Welcome to the Coalition of Legal Toothfish Operators

-Welcome to our website, which I hope will provide you with a much improved understanding of the health and sustainability of our toothfish stocks, along with a greater appreciation of the history of our unique fisheries in the Southern Ocean, and around the Antarctic continent.
+Welcome to our website, which we hope will provide you with a much improved understanding of the health and sustainability of our Toothfish (Chilean seabass) stocks, along with a greater appreciation of the history of our unique fisheries in the southern oceans, and around the Antarctic continent.

-We also continue to work within the rigorous catch documentation and compliance requirements developed in CCAMLR that our major markets require (eg. Europe, USA, Japan and China).
-Those requirements ensure that you, the public, can be assured you’re eating only legally caught toothfish, from sustainably managed fisheries.
+These measures ensure that you, the public, can be know you’re eating only legally caught toothfish, from sustainably managed fisheries.

-If you would like more information, or have any suggestions we can use to further improve our fisheries, I’d be pleased to hear them on email email@example.com.
+If you would like more information, or have any suggestions we can use to further improve our toothfish fisheries, we would be pleased to hear them at firstname.lastname@example.org.